annie-kayal/SpaceX/README.md

     http://localhost:8001/

-Happy searching!🔍
+Happy searching! 🔍

 ## Future Features

-- To implement React router for navigation to different components across the application and for the UI to be inline with URL.
+- To fully implement React router for navigation to different components across the application and for the UI to be inline with URL.

-- Have a spinner to be available if data was yet to fetched from the API for user experience.
+- Have a spinner to be available if data was yet to be fetched from the API for user experience.

-- Add a fade on the modal element to ensure a smooth transition once the user has clicked the plus button.
+- Add a fade on the modal component to ensure a smooth transition once the user clicked the plus button.

 - Have an animated background image of the stars twinkling by using an appropriate gif.